 At least 8 million Americans have psoriasis, and 60% of people who have the disease say it significantly lessens their quality of life.
 At Wellskin Dermatology & Aesthetics, board-certified providers James Allred, MD, FAAD, and Sherelen Hodges, APRN, DCNP, lead a team of compassionate psoriasis experts, including a biologic coordinator who can help you get access to the latest and most effective psoriasis treatments.
-There are offices in Franklin and Glasgow, Kentucky, White House and Gallatin, Tennessee, so call the one nearest to you or book an appointment online.
+There are offices in Franklin, Kentucky, White House and Gallatin, Tennessee, so call the one nearest to you or book an appointment online.

 Psoriasis is a chronic skin condition in which your body produces new skin cells too often.
 When you have psoriasis, your new skin cells accumulate before the old cells shed.